GMLC-TDC/HELICS/docs/configuration/FederateFlags.md

 #### slow_responding

-if specified on a federate it indicates the federate may be slow in responding, and to not disconnect the federate if things are slow.
+If specified on a federate it indicates the federate may be slow in responding, and to not disconnect the federate if things are slow.
 If applied to a core or broker, it is indicative that the broker doesn't respond to internal pings quickly so they cannot be used as a mechanism for timeout.
-For federates this options doesn't do much but its role will likely be expanded as more robust timeout and coordination mechanics are developed.
+For federates this option doesn't do much but its role will likely be expanded as more robust timeout and coordination mechanics are developed.